staropram/AGI-bootstrap/README.md

 4. ChatGPT 3.5 likes to interject text outside of the JSON messages which is annoying and breaks command processing.
 So the command processing should be less fragile and deal with this in some sane manner.
 5. AI also liks to send command sequences in a single message so could create a command queue and handle this.
 6. Make sure each command can print itself
+7. Probably should group commands and allow multiple endpoints per command to increase coupling.